 Employers may also need assistance adapting the workplace to the limitations of injured employees.
 In these cases, occupational medicine can help both employers and injured employees create a plan that will meet their needs.

 Injured workers who need advanced treatment to address injuries such as fractures, for example, may undergo chiropractic adjustment, physical therapy, and even surgery.
-Patients are encouraged to speak to staff at Central Nevada Regional Care to learn more about obtaining advanced treatment for their injuries.
+Patients are encouraged to speak to staff at Las Vegas Primary Care to learn more about obtaining advanced treatment for their injuries.

 7 DAYS A WEEK!